Diagnosis of and therapy for Wheat Sensitivity

 It is certain that Wheat Sensitivity is neither an allergic reaction (as in the case of Wheat Allergy) nor an autoimmune disease (as in Celiac Disease).

-Accordingly, Wheat Sensitivity is diagnosed in patients with symptoms similar to Celiac Disease sufferers and Wheat Allergy sufferers, but for whom
+Accordingly, Wheat Sensitivity is diagnosed in individuals with symptoms similar to Celiac Disease sufferers and Wheat Allergy sufferers, but for whom

 can be ruled out.